-For several decades the FHA cash-out refinance program has helped millions of Americans with affordable refinancing with cash out opportunities that do not require as much equity as most conventional mortgages.
+For several decades the FHA cash-out refinance plan has helped millions of Americans with affordable refinancing with cash out opportunities that do not require as much equity as most conventional mortgages.
 Do you want to refinance your FHA loan into a lower rate and get cash out?
-The RefiGuide will help learn everything you need t know about FHA cash out plans and refinancing opportunities in 2024.
+The RefiGuide will help learn everything you need t know about FHA cash out plans and refinancing opportunities in 2025.

 FHA Cash Out Refinance Loan Guidelines Expanded and Refi Rates Remain Competitive!